JuliaLang/julia/doc/manual/packages.rst

 First we'll go over the mechanics of the ``Pkg`` family of commands and then we'll provide some guidance on how to get your package registered.
-Be sure to read the section below on package naming conventions, tagging versions and the importance of a ``REQUIRE`` file for when you're ready to add you code to the curated METADATA repository.
+Be sure to read the section below on package naming conventions, tagging versions and the importance of a ``REQUIRE`` file for when you're ready to add your code to the curated METADATA repository.

 Package Status
 --------------